-Discretionary Housing Payment (DHP) is a short-term payment you can apply for if you receive Housing Benefit or Universal Credit (UC) that includes a housing element but are finding it difficult to pay your rent.
+Discretionary Housing Payment (DHP) is a short-term payment you can apply for if you claim Housing Benefit but are finding it difficult to pay your rent.

 When we award a DHP, we expect you to take some actions to help to improve your situation and we will advise you what these actions could be.
 This could include seeking debt advice or finding more affordable accommodation.

 If your award is successful, we will pay your DHP with your Housing Benefit.
 Funding is limited so we will decide the amount and period of the award.
 It is not a long term solution to your financial problems.

 Discretionary Housing Payments can only be paid if you are receiving:

 We cannot pay DHP: